deleteman/makiavelo/README.markdown

 + Allow mod_rewrite on your apache config.
 + Allow the use of .htaccess files
-+ Create a virtual host for your app, pointing to it's "public" folder
++ Create a virtual host for your app, pointing to its "public" folder
 + Configure the database access on the `config/database.yml` file.
 Right now, only MySQL is supported.
 + Configure your `/etc/hosts` file to point the new virtual host to your localhost
 + ????
 + Profit!

-_NOTE_: I need to add more details to each point, but it should be pretty straight forward.
+_NOTE_: I need to add more details to each point, but it should be pretty straightforward.

 #More details